skrapeai/examples/README.md

 ## Examples

-- [Modern HackerNews](./examples/modern-hackernews) - A modern UI implementation of HackerNews using Skrape.AI to fetch and display data.
+- [Modern HackerNews](./examples/modern-hackernews) - A modern UI implementation of HackerNews using the skrape.ai extract route to extract structured data.

 ## Getting Started